 The Norwich UNESCO City of Literature accreditation is owned by Norwich City Council and the agreement is signed by Norwich’s Lord Mayor.
 As the organisation behind the bid, Writers’ Centre Norwich is in charge of how the accreditation is used and the programmes developed under the UNESCO umbrella.

-WCN (and the International Centre for Writing) will develop a programme of UNESCO City of Literature events and activities that are badged with and backed by the accreditation.
+WCN (and the National Centre for Writing) will develop a programme of UNESCO City of Literature events and activities that are badged with and backed by the accreditation.

 How do people get involved with Norwich UNESCO City of Literature?